 - Behavioral Changes.
 They might lose interest in programs, recreation, or other activities they previously engaged in while in jail.
 They also may isolate themselves, refusing visits.
 Finally, they may experience mood swings.
 Remember that depression doesn’t always manifest as sadness.
 It can also appear as increased anger or frustration.

 - Decline in Appearance.
-Chances are your loved one doesn’t look their best while they’re incarcerated.
-However, some appearance changes may be signs of something even bigger going on.
+Chances are, your loved one doesn’t look their best while they’re incarcerated.
+However, some changes in appearance may be signs of something even bigger going on.
 A noticeable decline in personal hygiene or significant weight fluctuations could signal a lack of energy or motivation.
 Also, frequent complaints about physical illnesses could be a cause for concern.
 Depression can present itself physically as headaches, fatigue, or gastrointestinal issues.

 - Talking About Death or Self-Harm.
 Phrases like “Everyone would be better off without me” are alarming and require immediate attention.
 Also, if they mention or show evidence of self-harm, it’s crucial to alert jail staff and seek professional intervention.